CRA Supplier Due Diligence: Questionnaire & Red Flags

 Red Flag Why It's Critical

-No DoC available Product cannot be legally placed on EU market
+No DoC available, none in progress Product cannot be placed on the EU market; nothing to verify

 Red Flag Action Required

-No SBOM available Require SBOM provision before purchase
+No SBOM available today Contract-bind SBOM provision before purchase

 Yellow Flag Monitoring Action